iegomez/mosquitto-go-auth/README.md

 auth_plugin /path/to/auth-plug.so
 ```

-Remember to register the desired nackends with:
+Remember to register the desired backends with:

 ```
 auth_opt_backends files, postgres, jwt